VenthanGowthamS/go-dev-roadmap/README.md

 ```
 go run main.go

-go run .
+go run . ( if more than one go file)

 ---

-Let me know if you’d like me to customize this further — for example, adding links to specific files or breaking down your learning timeline.